Skip to main content

 Fundamentals

-The information you share with a is a digital extension of your physical self.
+The information you share with a wellness platform is a digital extension of your physical self.
 Each data point, from a daily glucose reading to a weekly testosterone level, forms a detailed chronicle of your body’s inner workings.
 This is your biological narrative, a story told in the language of biochemistry.

 The question of whether this narrative can be used for research without your direct consent, even after being “de-identified,” touches upon a profound modern dilemma.
 It pits the immense potential of large-scale health research against the fundamental right to personal privacy.